lukasoppermann/veare-pre-next/storage/app/articles/151209-lumen-dingo-api-part-3.md

 ```

 ## Jsonapi standard
 We got the transformer working for us, but the result of our api is rubbish, so we need to rethink what endpoints we actually need, we will do so in the next part.
-However lets take a moment to discuss the [json api standard](http://jsonapi.org/).
+However lets take a moment to discuss the [json api standard](http://jsonapi.org/), which we will use as our format for data returned via the api.

 > JSON API is a specification for how a client should request that resources be fetched or modified, and how a server should respond to those requests.

 The benefit of using a standard is, that other [developers will know it](http://jsonapi.org/implementations/#client-libraries-php) and have an idea of how to work with it and what to expect.
 Also, since the standard is build on experience it can provide good answers to some questions, like how should I structure XYZ.
-I found that one tends to either overthink stuff or do it the first way one can think of.
+I found that one tends to either overthink stuff or do it the first way that comes to mind.
 This can lead to an inconsistent API, which is definitely not what you want.
 When designing api responses you can run into many problems that you can't even imagine now.
 The json api standard provides a good solution to many of those problems, like linking resources, etc. because the people who developed it dealt with those problems before.

-While I recommend reading the entire documentation, its not so long, after all, I will discuss the important objects here.
+While I recommend reading the entire [documentation](http://jsonapi.org/), its not that long after all, I will discuss the important objects below.

 ### Top Level
 This object MUST be returned for every request.
-It has at least a `data`, `errors` or `meta` member, but it can not have both a `data` and an `errors` member.
-Either you get the data, or you get an error.
+It has at least a `data`, `errors` or `meta` member, but it cannot have both a `data` and an `errors` member.
+Either you get the data, or you get an error, makes sense.
 Within the `data` member a `resource` object or a collection of `resource` objects is returned.

 ### Resource Object
-A "resource object" represents a single resource, our data, (e.g. a hiking route) and must at least have an `id` and `type` (no `id` is required if the object is send from the client and represents a new object, as it does not have an id yet).
+A *resource object* represents a single resource, our data, (e.g. a hiking track) and must at least have an `id` and `type` (no `id` is required if the object is send from the client (frontend) and represents a new object, as it is not persisted in the database yet and therefore does not have an id).
 Resource objects can also contain the following fields:
-- **attributes:** representing the resource's data (e.g. starting position of a route)
+- **attributes:** representing the resource's data (e.g. starting gps position of a track)
-- **relationships:** representing relationships between the resource and other resources (e.g. the creator of a route)
+- **relationships:** representing relationships between the resource and other resources (e.g. the creator of a track)
 - **links:** links related to the resource (e.g. the creators profile)
 - **meta:** non-standard meta-information about a resource that can not be represented as an attribute or relationship.